 What does Library Freedom Project do?

 Libraries are essential for democracy.
-We provide librarians and their communities with the skills necessary to turn our ideals into action, focused on issues like privacy, intellectual freedom, and information democracy.
-Our community of LFP privacy advocates work collaboratively to drive policy, teach stakeholders, and enact change.
-Our work is informed by a social justice, feminist, anti-racist approach.
-We believe in the combined power of long-term collective organizing and short-term, immediate harm reduction.
+We provide librarians and their communities the necessary skills to turn our ideals into action, focused on issues like privacy, intellectual freedom, and information democracy.

 LFP Regional Hubs